try-skycn/APEX-Dataset-Interface/ipinyou/README.md

 	* `"test"`.
 * `batch_size`: the size of a batch.
 * `unified_index`: which represents whether to unify all index.
 If false, all fields will have its own index, starting from `0`.

+Returns:

+A generator for data packed in batches.